-A big reason for adjusting the definition of full-term pregnancy is to dissuade doctors from scheduling C-sections too early.
+A big reason for adjusting the definition of a full-term pregnancy is to dissuade doctors from scheduling C-sections too early.
 Of course, there are medical exceptions that may demand an earlier delivery.

-Overall, C-sections should not be scheduled prior to 39 weeks of gestation, according to the March of Dimes, a non-profit organization that aims to improve and promote the health of pregnant women, mothers and babies
+Overall, C-sections should not be scheduled prior to 39 weeks of gestation, according to the March of Dimes, a non-profit organization that aims to improve and promote the health of pregnant women, mothers, and babies

 Research shows that infants born at 37 weeks generally have a higher risk of complications than babies delivered only two weeks after that time